Iunius118/ChiliBulletWeapons/docs/v1/weapons.md

 ![Crafting chili bullet](../media/item/crafting/crafting_chili_bullet.png)

-Chili bullets will disappear two seconds after they are fired.
+Chili bullets will disappear two seconds after they are shot.

 ## Chili Bullet Gun

-A chili bullet gun is a break-action single-shot firearm that fires chili bullets to attack mobs at a distance.
+A chili bullet gun is a break-action single-shot gun that shoots chili bullets to attack mobs at a distance.

 ![Crafting chili bullet gun](../media/item/crafting/crafting_chili_bullet_gun.png)

-Chili bullet guns can be fired with the same operation as crossbows.
-Specifically, unloaded guns can be loaded by holding down the right mouse button, and loaded guns can be fired by right-clicking.
+Chili bullet guns can be shot with the same operation as crossbows.
+Specifically, unloaded guns can be loaded by holding down the right mouse button, and loaded guns can be shot by right-clicking.

 Chili bullet guns can have the same enchantments as crossbows, and each gun can have a different appearance, display name, and performance depending on the enchantment it has.